Abu Kamil: Book of Algebra (Kitāb fī al-jabr wa al-muqābala)

 The Algebra is perhaps Abu Kamil's most influential work, which he intended to supersede and expand upon that of Al-Khwarizmi.
 Whereas the Algebra of al-Khwarizmi was geared towards the general public, Abu Kamil was addressing other mathematicians, or readers familiar with Euclid's Elements.
 In this book Abu Kamil solves systems of equations whose solutions are whole numbers and fractions, and accepted irrational numbers (in the form of a square root or fourth root) as solutions and coefficients to quadratic equations.

 The first chapter teaches algebra by solving problems of application to geometry, often involving an unknown variable and square roots.
 The second chapter deals with the six types of problems found in Al-Khwarizmi's book, but some of which, especially those of $x^2$, were now worked out directly instead of first solving for $x$ and accompanied with geometrical illustrations and proofs.
 The third chapter contains examples of quadratic irrationalities as solutions and coefficients.
 The fourth chapter shows how these irrationalities are used to solve problems involving polygons.
 The rest of the book contains solutions for sets of indeterminate equations, problems of application in realistic situations, and problems involving unrealistic situations intended for recreational mathematics.

 A number of Islamic mathematicians wrote commentaries on this work, including al-Iṣṭakhrī al-Ḥāsib and ʿAli ibn Aḥmad al-ʿImrānī (d.
-955-6), but both commentaries are now lost.
+955 or 956), but both commentaries are now lost.

 In Europe, similar material to this book is found in the writings of Fibonacci, and some sections were incorporated and improved upon in the Latin work of John of Seville, Liber mahameleth.
 A partial translation to Latin was done in the 14th century by William of Luna, and in the 15th century the whole work also appeared in a Hebrew translation by Mordekhai Finzi.